 Quite aside from threats, intimidation, and other aversive strategies control is predicated upon the belief in the controlee that the controller’s worldview represents objective reality.
 In a closed system this trick is more easily accomplished since in a closed system there aren’t any dissenting voices to present alternative points of view.
 The abuser’s word becomes law, as it were, and this law acts as the foundation upon which an unhealthy, dysfunctional state of affairs can be passed off as healthy and functional.
-Abusive behavior becomes normal behavior and the victim falls further and further under the abuser’s.
+Abusive behavior becomes normal behavior and the victim falls further and further under the abuser’s thumb.

 The last thing an abuser wants is concerned, caring people in the victim’s corner.
 People who know the difference between healthy and unhealthy family environments might muck up the desired abusive state of affairs by calling a spade a spade, by casting doubt upon the supposed objective veracity of the abuser’s dictates and worldview.
 So again the best way to insure that control is maintained is to simply cut off all those relationships and that’s what the isolation a victim of abuse experiences is all about.